Appirio/Health-Cloud-Sfdx-Template/README.md

 To clean up after creating a pre-release version, please execute `sfdx run stop-prerelease`.

 # Prerequisites
-This project makes use of a few sfdx plugins including `@apprio/sfdx-scripts` and `sfdx-wry-plugin`.
+This project makes use of sfdx plugins including `@apprio/sfdx-scripts`.
 You can install them using the `sfdx plugins:install` command.

 ```
 $ sfdx plugins:install @appirio/sfdx-scripts
-$ sfdx plugins:install sfdx-wry-plugin
 ```

 # Releases